storaged-project/blivet-gui/CONTRIBUTING.md

 Both processes communicate using a socket file.

 > For most cases, you don't need to worry about this.
-Only difference is that
+The only difference is that
 > instead calling methods from `BlivetUtils`, you need to call them by using
-> `BlivetGUIClient` (`BlivetGUI` class has and instance of it) `remote_call` method.
+> `BlivetGUIClient` (`BlivetGUI` class has an instance of it) `remote_call` method.
-> So for example to get list of disks you'll need to use
+> So for example to get a list of disks you'll need to use
 > `self.client.remote_call("get_disks")`.
-It will return list of objects that
+It will return a list of objects that
 > you can use in the same way as [DiskDevice](http://storaged-project.github.io/blivet/docs/blivet/blivet.devices.html#blivet.devices.disk.DiskDevice)
 > objects from blivet.

 ##### Proxy

 blivet-gui uses [pickle](https://docs.python.org/3/library/pickle.html) to send objects between the processes.
-Unfortunately most blivet objects are not picklable.
+Unfortunately, most blivet objects are not picklable.
 To solve this, server and client parts of blivet-gui use "proxy objects" to exchange unpicklable data.
 When `BlivetGUI` class "asks" for some "information" that isn't picklable (e.g. using the `get_disks` method from `BlivetUtils` which